cdaecke/md_saml/Readme.md

 - Open certificate files and remove all line breaks.
 Copy value of  `sp.crt` to `plugin.tx_mdsaml.settings.saml.sp.x509cert` and value of `sp.key` to `plugin.tx_mdsaml.settings.saml.sp.privateKey`

+**Backend**

+- `plugin.tx_mdsaml.settings.be_users.saml.sp.entityId`<br>
+Identifier of the backend (TYPO3) SP entity  (must be a URI)<br>
+ATTENTION: `baseurl` will be attached automatically<br>
+Default: `/typo3/index.php?loginProvider=1648123062&mdsamlmetadata`
+- `plugin.tx_mdsaml.settings.be_users.saml.sp.assertionConsumerService.url`<br>
+Specifies info about where and how the <AuthnResponse> message of a backend (TYPO3) login MUST be returned to the requester, in this case our SP.<br>
+Default: `/typo3/index.php?loginProvider=1648123062&login-provider=md_saml&login_status=login&acs`

+**Frontend**

+- `plugin.tx_mdsaml.settings.fe_users.saml.sp.entityId`<br>
+Identifier of the frontend SP entity  (must be a URI)<br>
+ATTENTION: `baseurl` will be attached automatically<br>
+Example (just replace the speaking path ("/login/") according to your needs): `/login/?loginProvider=1648123062&mdsamlmetadata`
+- `plugin.tx_mdsaml.settings.fe_users.saml.sp.assertionConsumerService.url`<br>
+Specifies info about where and how the <AuthnResponse> message of a frontend login MUST be returned to the requester, in this case our SP.<br>
+Example (just replace the speaking path ("/login/") according to your needs): `/login/?loginProvider=1648123062&login-provider=md_saml&login_status=login&acs&logintype=login`

+**Note**

+All default settings, which are configured in `plugin.tx_mdsaml.settings.saml` can be overwritten for backend or frontend needs with properties in `plugin.tx_mdsaml.settings.be_users.saml...` (backend) and `plugin.tx_mdsaml.settings.fe_users.saml...` (frontend).

 As underlying SAML toolkit the library of OneLogin is used (no account with OneLogin is needed!).
 See full [documentation](https://github.com/onelogin/php-saml) for details on the configuration.

 #### Users
-You are able to create new users, if they are not preset at the time of login.
+You are able to create new users, if they are not present at the time of login.

+**Backend**

-- `plugin.tx_mdsaml.settings.beUser.createIfNotExist`<br>
+- `plugin.tx_mdsaml.settings.be_users.createIfNotExist`<br>
 Decide whether a new backend user should be created (Default = 1)
-- `plugin.tx_mdsaml.settings.beUser.databaseDefaults`...<br>
+- `plugin.tx_mdsaml.settings.be_users.databaseDefaults`...<br>
-This section allows you to set defaults for a newly created backend users.
+This section allows you to set defaults for a newly created backend user.
 You can add any fields of the database here.<br>
-Example: `plugin.tx_mdsaml.settings.beUser.databaseDefaults.usergroup = 123` will create a new user with usergroup 123 attached.
+Example: `plugin.tx_mdsaml.settings.be_users.databaseDefaults.usergroup = 123` will create a new user with usergroup 123 attached.

+**Frontend**

+- `plugin.tx_mdsaml.settings.fe_users.createIfNotExist`<br>
+Decide whether a new frontend user should be created (Default = 1)
+- `plugin.tx_mdsaml.settings.fe_users.databaseDefaults`...<br>
+This section allows you to set defaults for a newly created frontend user.
+You can add any fields of the database here.<br>
+Example: `plugin.tx_mdsaml.settings.fe_users.databaseDefaults.usergroup = 123` will create a new user with usergroup 123 attached.<br>
+ATTENTION: `plugin.tx_mdsaml.settings.fe_users.databaseDefaults.pid` will be used as storage for newsly created fe_users.

 #### SSO
 The returned value of the SSO provider can be anything.
 With the following configuration set the names of the returned values to the ones needed in TYPO3:

+**Backend**

-- `plugin.tx_mdsaml.settings.transformationArr`<br>
+- `plugin.tx_mdsaml.settings.be_users.transformationArr`<br>
-Example: `plugin.tx_mdsaml.settings.transformationArr.username = http://schemas.microsoft.com/ws/2008/06/identity/claims/windowsaccountname` <br>
+Example: `plugin.tx_mdsaml.be_users.settings.transformationArr.username = http://schemas.microsoft.com/ws/2008/06/identity/claims/windowsaccountname` <br>
 The above example shows the returning value of an ADFS server, which contains the username for TYPO3.

+**Frontend**

+- `plugin.tx_mdsaml.settings.fe_users.transformationArr`<br>
+Example: `plugin.tx_mdsaml.settings.fe_users.transformationArr.username = http://schemas.microsoft.com/ws/2008/06/identity/claims/windowsaccountname` <br>
+The above example shows the returning value of an ADFS server, which contains the username for a frontend user.

 ### ADFS
 The following steps are an example on how to configure an ADFS server as IdP (Identity Provider).

 Since I don't have the configuration in english, the following section is available in german only.
 I am sorry for that!

 - Get SP (Service Provider) meta data.
-Log into TYPO3 (important!) and call `/typo3/index.php?loginProvider=1648123062&mdsamlmetadata`
+Log into TYPO3 (important!) and call `/typo3/index.php?loginProvider=1648123062&mdsamlmetadata&loginType=backend` for the backend configuration and `/typo3/index.php?loginProvider=1648123062&mdsamlmetadata&loginType=frontend` for the frontend configuration.
 - Neue `Vertrauensstellung der vertrauenden Seite` erstellen

     1. Willkommen